 Our aims are to Educate, to Protect and to Support.
-We will do this by;
+We will do this by:

-- Ensuring necessary training for Life staff and volunteers is available in accordance with job roles - Ensuring all Life owned Computers, Laptops and Mobile Phones are virus and password protected - Ensuring where possible we educate on the dangers associated with the Internet and Online activities such as social media platforms. - Protecting as much as possible individual(s) personal safety, mental wellbeing and financial wellbeing when interacting with or on behalf of Life - Ensuring that images of children and young people are used only after the purpose of their use has been explained and theirs, or a parent /guardians written permission has been obtained. - Supporting and referring to specialised help any Client, Staff, Trustee, Volunteer or Beneficiary who has been affected by offensive materials or Cyberbullying
+- Ensuring necessary training for Life staff and volunteers is available in accordance with job roles. - Ensuring all Life owned computers, laptops and mobile phones are virus and password protected in line with Life's IT Security policies. - Ensuring where possible we educate on the dangers associated with the Internet and Online activities such as social media platforms. - Protecting as much as possible individual(s) personal safety, mental wellbeing and financial wellbeing when interacting with or on behalf of Life - Ensuring that images of children and young people are used only after the purpose of their use has been explained and theirs, or a parent /guardians written permission has been obtained. - Supporting and referring to specialised help any client, staff, trustee, volunteer or beneficiary who has been affected by offensive materials or cyberbullying